finagg package

 Submodules

-finagg.backend module
+finagg.config module

 finagg configuration and global SQLAlchemy setup.
 Backend file paths and SQLAlchemy engine database URLs are configured in this module at runtime according to environment variables.